spectrocloud/librarium/docs/docs-content/clusters/edge/edge-configuration/installer-reference.md

 ### Initial Configuration

-You can configure the Edge Installer to enable the initial configuration in the terminal user interface (TUI) when you boot up the Edge host for the first time.
+You can configure the Edge Installer to enable the initial configuration in the Terminal User Interface (TUI) when you boot up the Edge host for the first time.
 For more information about initial configuration, refer to [Initial Edge Host Configuration](../site-deployment/initial-setup.md).